Henrietta Stewart: Marriage and masque

 In February 1593 King James came north to punish and subdue the earls of Huntly, Angus, and Erroll for plotting on behalf of the Catholic faith but they went into hiding.
 Henrietta and Elizabeth Douglas, Countess of Erroll came to him at Aberdeen and he allowed them to keep their houses and estates.
 She was at court in May 1593 with a "greater train and busier heads than are thought fit" according to the English diplomat Robert Bowes.
 He and some of the Privy Council tried to persuade James VI to send her away.
 On 31 May she accompanied the queen and her sister the Countess of Mar to Leith to inspect the ship of the Danish ambassadors Niels Krag and Steen Bille at Leith.

 In June 1593 Robert Bowes argued the king should send her from court.
 A Scottish ambassador Sir Robert Melville sent to London would be able report this action to Queen Elizabeth, who would approve of it.
 Henrietta Stewart went to Leith and intended to go north to Carneborough near Strathbogie.
 However, she came back to court in September 1593 at the invitation of the queen, first to Falkland Palace, and it was supposed Anne of Denmark had invited her to please the king.
 Henrietta Stewart was pregnant at this time.

 Henrietta came to be a favourite of the queen, Anna of Denmark, and exerted an influence over her which became controversial.
 Henrietta was known to be a fervent Catholic, and the friendship between her and Anne was politically sensitive and developed into a cause for conflict between the king and the queen.
 It also brought Queen Anne negative publicity and exposed her to criticism from the Scottish church.
-Henrietta Stewart is speculated to have played a part in Queen Anne's rumoured secret Catholic conversion.
+Henrietta Stewart is said to have played a part in Queen Anne's rumoured secret Catholic conversion, and was reported to have given her a French catechism in 1593.
 When she parted from the court in April 1594, the disapproving English ambassador Robert Bowes wrote that the queen gave her gifts that were "liberal and exceeding the common order and proportion used here."